 for yours is already mine.

-3. when you have tied knots for everyone on your list, tie the ends of the strings together to create a loop and speak these final words:
+5. when you have tied knots for everyone on your list, tie the ends of the strings together to create a loop. wrap the loop around itself until it is the right size for your hand to slip through. as you pull the loop over your wrist, speak these final words:

 i bind myself to you in the shadow of fatality: may collective action be born from our collective precarity.